chasmani/piecewise-regression/paper/paper.md

 # Example

 An example plot is shown in \autoref{fig:example}.
-Data was generated with 3 breakpoints and some noise, and a model was then fit to that data with 3 breakpoints.
+Data was generated with 3 breakpoints and some noise, and a model was then fit to that data.
 The plot shows the maximum likelihood estimators for the straight line segments and breakpoint positions.
 The package automatically carries out a Davies hypothesis test [@davies1987hypothesis] for the existence of at least 1 breakpoint, in this example finding strong evidence for breakpoints with $p<0.001$.

 ![An example model fit (red line) to data (grey markers).
 The estimated breakpoint positions (blue lines) and confidence intervals (shaded blue regions) are shown.
 The data was generated using a piecewise linear model with a constant level of Gaussian noise.
 For example, this could represent observations with sampling error of some physical process that undergoes phase transitions. \label{fig:example}](example.png)